adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 Based on replies by agorism1337 at reddit from [here](https://www.reddit.com/r/Aeternity/comments/63tabp/aeternity_vs_qtum_vs_cosmos/) and [here](https://www.reddit.com/r/Aeternity/comments/63mhg7/how_does_aeternity_contrast_with_truebit/).

 * Ethereum is a Turing-complete stateful smart contract system.
-It allows for examples apps like: subcurrencies, domain name servers, and blackjack card game gambling.
+It allows for examples apps like subcurrencies, domain name servers, and blackjack card game gambling.
 * Cosmos is a way to move coins from one blockchain to another.
 * Qtum is a proposal for a software suite for making Dapps on blockchains like æternity or Ethereum.
 * Ethereum's oracle systems, like Augur and Gnosis, will probably be much more expensive than the æternity oracle. æternity's oracle is market based instead of voting based. æternity's oracle is connected to the blockchain consensus mechanism in a way that makes it more secure.
-* æternity is a Turing-complete stateless smart contract system with a built in oracle.
+* æternity is a Turing-complete stateless smart contract system with a built-in oracle.
 It allows for the creation of trustless Dapps.
-For example: insurance, sports betting, stablecoins, prediction markets, insured crowdfunding, blackjack card game gambling.
+For example insurance, sports betting, stablecoins, prediction markets, insured crowdfunding, blackjack card game gambling.

 # æternity, a new blockchain? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)